-Jalissa Pastorius spends a significant amount of her working hours helping callers navigate the sea of community resources for those looking for a safe way out of abusive relationships, those looking for homeless shelters, those looking for treatment centers and those looking for organizations that provide emotional/mental health, and similar care.
+Jalissa Pastorius spends a significant amount of her working hours helping callers navigate the sea of community resources for those looking for a safe way out of abusive relationships, those looking for homeless shelters, treatment centers, organizations that provide emotional/mental health support and similar care.
 When’s she’s not on the hotline, she’s within the walls of a domestic violence shelter in a remote and confidential location helping women and children feel ‘at home’ in a place where they come to find safety, peace and help.

 Jalissa is one of the many advocates in Missouri who answered more than 88,000 hotline/crisis intervention calls reported by the Missouri Coalition Against Domestic and Sexual Violence (MCADSV) last year.
 In St. Louis alone, there were 1,657 individuals sheltered.
 Of those sheltered 6,530 were turned away because the shelters were full.

-Prior to the release of the interview, I asked Jalissa to send a professional photo of herself.
+Prior to the release of the interview, the St. Louis Healthy Living Examiner (SLHLE), CJ Spencer, asked Jalissa to send a professional photo of herself.
 She sent only her book cover.
-I get it.
-Domestic violence and sexual assault advocates of any sort – whether we work behind the walls of a shelter or find ourselves standing alongside or in front of victims (providing court or medical advocacy) - are well aware of the danger we put ourselves in by serving as temporary shields and guardians for victims.
+We get it.
+Domestic violence and sexual assault advocates of any sort – whether working behind the walls of a shelter, alongside or in front of victims (providing legal or medical advocacy) - are well aware of the danger they are in while serving as temporary shields and guardians for victims.
 Advocates, if not careful, can easily become targets – and just by association.

-But Jalissa’s interview is not really about advocacy.
-It's about the peace she found through writing.
-Our first-time published author has written Born of Death, the first in The Thanatos Series.
+But the interview was not really about advocacy (or meant to serve as a formal book review).
+It was about the peace Jalissa found through writing.
+This first-time published author has written Born of Death, the first in The Thanatos Series.
 This supernatural drama stars Rosalinda, an awkward young lady, who has to fight the darkness that shows up on her doorstep.
-Jalissa's already looking forward to the release of the second part, Guardian of Death.

 JALISSA: I was born in Camden, New Jersey but grew up here in Saint Louis.
 I graduated from Saint Louis University (SLU) with a degree in Criminal Justice; I work here as well.